Last Update: 6th May 2021

 When it comes to the best hiking headlamps, certain criteria must be kept in mind before one arrives at a purchase decision.
 Some of the most important ones have been mentioned below for you.

 What will be it used for

 If you are going for a trek down caves where visibility is poor and there are several twists and turns, you need to have one with an adjustable headband.
 In case you are going for a long trek, a lightweight headlamp comes recommended.
 How much beam area you need and how strong the light beam depends on where you are taking it.

 A headlamp vs a Flashlight and a Lantern

 A lantern will help you on a camping trek.
-Headlamps are greatly beneficial when the users go to areas which require a lot of manual/physical activity, where hands-free light sources are necessary.
+Headlamps are greatly beneficial when the users go to areas that require a lot of manual/physical activity, where hands-free light sources are necessary.
 Just because other people are using a headlamp does not mean that you will need to use it too.
 Think before you act.

 How bright a headlamp is important in the sense that the brighter the headlamp is, the more useful it is.
 Choose the headlamp which boasts the maximum number of lumens, which is the universal measurement of light.
 However, a headlamp’s lumen levels depend on the brightness that is emitted in only one direction; it might not be the light emitted in a single direction.

 Battery life and Battery Pack

 The perfect headlamp will not burn through batteries like a lawnmower through a backyard.
 While most of the modern headlamps run on disposable AAA batteries, there are companies like Petzl which offer their own rechargeable battery packs.
 This comes handy when the user finds a power outlet.

 While it is true that there are no completely waterproof batteries, it is also true that if a headlamp is IPX7 or IPX8 certified, it will be able to stand longer submersions in water.
 While the IPX7 certification means that it can withstand one meter of water submersion for 30 minutes, the IPX8 is more durable.
 Most headlamps have IPX4 or IPX5 certification.
 Hence, choose wisely.

 Red Light Feature

 Most modern headlamps nowadays boast of having a red light feature which helps maintain your night vision.
 Once turned on, it will not disturb your campmates either.
 Since the white light robs your night vision while constricting your pupils, it is best to have this feature onboard.

 It is thus essential that the device you buy be a mix of all the good qualities that make up a quality headlamp.
 Choose a model with an extensible strap, one that is made preferably out of cotton so it soaks up any sweat.
 Most importantly, do not be swayed by the brand name itself; many not-so-famous manufacturers also produce decent headlamps.

-When buying one of the best hiking headlamps 2018, consider the warranty period that it comes with.
+When buying one of the best hiking headlamps 2021, consider the warranty period that it comes with.
 Any device that has less than 3 years of warranty is not recommended.
 This list of such devices is constantly updated, so do keep us bookmarked.